Managing Migrations

 To further tune performance, change the export modes, or rename database objects, there are several Data Pump settings that you can configure in the Migration resource Advanced Settings, Initial Load tab.

 Specify schema objects for inclusion or exclusion in the Advanced Settings, Selected Objects tab.
-See Selecting Objects for Migration for details.
+See Selecting objects for Oracle Migration for details.

 See Oracle Data Pump Export Modes in Oracle Database Utilities guide for more information about the job modes.

-• Table exists action sets the Data Pump TABLE_EXISTS_ACTION parameter, which specifies the action to be performed when data is loaded into a preexisting table.
+parameter, which specifies the action to be performed when data is loaded into a preexisting table.-

 If this setting is not checked, all Data Pump workers are started on either the current instance or on an instance usable by the job.